During 2019 we supported six councils to develop Good Food Retail projects as part of the Mayor of London's small grants

 What is Good Food Retail?

-The concept of good food retail is referred to in the new London Food Strategy, and to help progress this idea London Food Link has developed a briefing note to explore what this might look and how we work towards it.
+Referred to in the London Food Strategy, Sustain has developed a briefing note to explore what this might look and how we work towards it.
 The sector includes grocers, shops, markets, box schemes and home deliveries that sell food for consumption at home.

 - Selling sustainably produced meat, dairy and fish, wholegrain foods and Real Bread

 - Less likely to serve highly processed fatty, salty and sugary foods and sugary drinks